-The Burlington Kendo Club offers traditional Kendo under the instruction of Yamashita-Sensei (6th Dan) and Robertson-Sensei (5th Dan).
+The Burlington Kendo Club offers traditional Kendo under the instruction of Yamashita-Sensei (6th Dan).
 We are a non-profit organization, and a member of the Canadian and Ontario Kendo Federations.

 If you are interested in martial arts, sports, or physical activity.
 Drop in for a free practice to see if kendo is right for you!